Yellow 6208 metres, CR73.4/137

 4/ Gary Player won three of the five Opens he entered at DCC, and also two Natal Opens.

-5/ Durban CC acquired a second golf course, Beachwood, in 1994, although it is due to close in 2020.
+5/ Durban CC acquired a second golf course, Beachwood, in 1994, but have since sold it to a developer and it is being operated independently.

 6/ The Waterman Cup, in tribute to George Waterman who helped build the course, is a 36-hole medal event for one of the club’s historic trophies, first presented in 1924.

-7/ Durban CC has 2520 members, of which 804 are golfers.
-The club also offers bowls, squash, tennis and a swimming pool.
+7/ Durban CC has 2200 members, of which 750 are golfers.
+The club also offers squash, tennis and a swimming pool.

 If you've played this course recently, why not tell us all about it?
 Follow the link to our review section, complete our grading criteria and give us some details on your experience.
 If selected, your review will appear amongst the course’s collection of player reviews.